BeatrizBL/Adventofcode_2022/10_Cathode_Ray_Tube/README.md

-# Day X: Cathode-Ray Tube
+# Day 10: Cathode-Ray Tube

 Description of the task for this day can be found in https://adventofcode.com/2022/day/10.